ScottWe/solidity-1/tutorials/3_transactions.md

 ## Encoding the Property

-The first step in encoding the property is to state it precisely.
+The first step in encoding our property is to state it precisely.
 Our logic of choice is past linear temporal logic (pLTL).
 We start with an informal statement of the property.